Depressive Disorders Information

 Despite some myths, it is possible to recover from depression and live a very satisfying and fulfilling life.
 In fact, around 90% of people do find improvement with therapy.
 Some people recover spontaneously, without any medication or therapy, although these cases are uncommon.
 Most people require some form of antidepressant medication, or counselling, or both.

-Recovery is harder than just taking a tablet once or twice a day – it is important to undergo certain positive lifestyle changes and to pick up new healthy habits to give you the best chance at complete recovery.
+Recovery is harder than just taking a tablet once or twice a day.
+It is important to undergo certain positive lifestyle changes.
+Picking up new healthy habits gives you the best chance at complete recovery.
 Essentially, it is an exercise in retraining your brain to work in a different way.
 It is also not something that someone else can do for you.

-At Safe Place Therapy, we aim to give you the tools you need to address your depression and empower you to seize recovery for yourself.
+At Safe Place Therapy, we aim to give you the tools you need.
+We can help to address your depression and empower you to seize recovery for yourself.

-Recovery is possibly and Safe Place Therapy wants to work with you towards better mental health.
+Recovery is possible and Safe Place Therapy wants to work with you towards better mental health.

 Want to reach out and talk to us?